yacy/yacy_search_server/readme.txt

 YOU NEED JAVA 1.4.2 OR LATER TO RUN THIS APPLICATION!
 PLEASE DOWNLOAD JAVA FROM http://java.sun.com

-Startup of YaCy:
+Startup and Shutdown of YaCy:

+- on Linux:
+to start: execute startYACY.sh to stop : execute stopYACY.sh

-- on Linux        : start startYACY.sh
+- on Windows:
+to start: double-click startYACY.bat to stop : double-click stopYACY.bat

-- on Windows      : double-click startYACY.bat
+- on Mac OS X:
-- on Mac OS X     : double-click startYACY.command (alias possible!)
+to start: double-click startYACY.command (alias possible!) to stop : double-click stopYACY.command

-- on any other OS : set your classpath to the 'classes' folder and execute yacy.class, while your current system path must target the release directory to access the configuration files.
+- on any other OS:
+to start: execute java as
+          java -classpath classes:htroot:lib/commons-collections.jar:lib/commons-pool-1.2.jar yacy -startup <yacy-release-path>
+to stop : execute java as
+          java -classpath classes:htroot:lib/commons-collections.jar:lib/commons-pool-1.2.jar yacy -shutdown

-Then start using YaCy with the applications on-line interface: browse to http://localhost:8080 where you can see your personal search, configuration and administration interface.
+YaCy is a server process that can be administrated and used with your web browser: browse to http://localhost:8080 where you can see your personal search, configuration and administration interface.

-If you want to use the proxy, simply configure your internet connection to use YaCy at port 8080.
-You can also change the default proxy port.
+If you want to use the built-in proxy, simply configure your internet connection to use a proxy at port 8080.
+You can also change this default proxy port.

 If you like to use YaCy not as proxy but only as distributed crawling/search engine, you can do so.